 For larger groups, why not book with Tor Hatch. sleeping a total of 16?
 For further information, please see Tor Hatch Estate.

-To top off the experience and give you a morning protein fix, fresh eggs are available from the owner’s chickens - laying dependent!£186Price per night from
+To top off the experience and give you a morning protein fix, fresh eggs are available from the owner’s chickens - laying dependent!£186From price per night based on 7 night stay

 - EnglandSet on a private drive off a quiet lane, Tor Hatch is a very special place, overlooking a wide picturesque valley in the Surrey Hills.